fenago/data-analysis-pandas/lab_guides/lab_7.md

 ![](./images/Figure_7.25_B16834.jpg)

-**Tip:**

-When we looked at the model summary,
-`statsmodels` ran a statistical test for heteroskedasticity using the default significance level of 0.05.
-The value of the test statistic is labeled **Heteroskedasticity (H)** and the p-value is labeled **Prob(H) (two-sided)**.
-Note that the result was statistically significant (the p-value was less than or equal to the significance level), meaning it\'s very unlikely that our residuals are homoskedastic.

 As an alternative to building an
 ARIMA model, the `StockModeler` class also gives us the option of using linear regression to model the closing price of a financial instrument.

 Linear regression with statsmodels